interlink-project/interlink-project/docs/collaborativeenvironment/interlinkers/add_interlinker.md

     Server configuration parameters.
         - For example, in case of augmenter it will be located inside a subdomain called "servicepedia" (https://servicepedia.dev.interlink-project.ue):
             Domain: "",
             Is_subdomain: true,
             Path: "servicepedia",
             Service_name: "servicepedia"

-        - Another example is the case of google Drive "domain": "",
+        - Another example is the case of google Drive (external software INTERLINKER) "domain": "",
             "is_subdomain": false,
             "path": "googledrive",